waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **IMMEDIATE ACTION:** Flaws in tools or plans must be addressed immediately, not deferred.
 - **Trust But Verify:** Trust a tool's output, but if it seems illogical or contradictory (e.g., 'no solution' for a mandatory puzzle), the tool's underlying model of the world is likely flawed.
 Hypothesize the flaw and test it by modifying the tool.

 # IV.
-Current Plan: Survive Victory Road 2F
+Current Plan: Solve Victory Road 2F Puzzle
 **Status:** Party is critically injured.
 I am on Victory Road 2F.
-**Current Step:** My attempts to solve the eastern boulder puzzle are exhausted.
-My new plan is to navigate to the ladder at (24, 8) to reach Victory Road 3F.
+**Current Step:** Successfully solved the western boulder puzzle by pushing the boulder from (5, 15) to (2, 17).
+This has opened the barriers at (8, 9) and (8, 10).
+The next objective is to solve the eastern puzzle by moving the boulder at (6, 6) to the switch at (10, 17).

 # V. Archived Plans & Disproven Hypotheses
 - **(Exhausted) Victory Road 2F Eastern Boulder Puzzle:** My attempts to solve the puzzle by pushing the boulder at (6, 6) up, right, or down have all failed due to impassable tiles or flawed pathfinding.
 My pathfinder tool confirms there are no valid paths to position myself to push the boulder in any other direction.
 This puzzle is unsolvable from this side.